A close run thing

 Re-opening offices is not simple and carries a threat of legal action if not done well

-For employers re-opening offices, meeting health and safety requirements and new government legislation for track and trace is likely to be arduous and an employer encouraging or forcing a large-scale return to work could be taking legal risks.
-Would they be open to legal action if such a measure could be linked to the infection and death of an employee?
+For employers opening offices, meeting health and safety requirements and government legislation for track and trace is likely to be arduous and an employer encouraging or forcing a large-scale return to work could be taking legal risks.
+They might be open to legal action if such a measure could be linked to the infection and death of an employee.
 If they make a return to the office optional, will they spend a lot of time and money preparing offices and health and safety systems only to find employees reluctant to return?

 Most public transport and offices have frequent touch points and air conditioning that recirculates everyone’s exhalations

 Remote working will be one of the long-term legacies of this pandemic.
-Employers and employees have proved it can work and it has so many advantages for both that it’s not going to fade away once a vaccination is approved.
+Employers and employees have proved it can work and it has so many advantages for both that it’s not going to fade once populations have been successfully vaccinated.
+For governments looking from a wider perspective, it’s also interesting that economies are already adapting to the reduction in social mixing that the pandemic has brought.
+The Economist has indicated that there are signs that economies all over Europe are adapting to lockdowns, with falls in output now much lower than for the first lockdowns in March 2020.
 A mass return to the office at the end of the pandemic seems increasingly unlikely.

 Enterprises need to re-organise to optimise the gains from remote work

 However, to reap all of the potential gains of remote work, it is vital that companies do this right, re-organise for home working and not just continue the same office-based processes but remotely.
-Communication strategies need to be worked on, employees looked after and helped to overcome negatives like loneliness and anxiety and attention paid to their home office working environment.
+Communication strategies need to be worked on, Knowledge bases built, processes adapted to home working, employees looked after and helped to overcome negatives like loneliness and anxiety and attention paid to their home office working environment.
 Staff at all levels need to be trained to support the ‘new normal’ and strategies worked out to help people who are unable or unwilling to adapt to this way of work.